PRL Advanced Radial-velocity All-sky Search

 PRL Advanced Radial-velocity Abu-sky Search, abbreviated PARAS, is a ground-based extrasolar planet search device.
 Based at 1.2m telescope is located at Mt.
-Abu, India.The project is funded by Physical Research Laboratory, India.
+Abu, India.
+The project is funded by Physical Research Laboratory, India.
 The spectrograph works at a resolution of 67000.
-With the help of simultaneous calibration technique, PARAS has achieved an RV accuracy of 1.3 m/s for the bright sun like quiet stars.
+With the help of simultaneous calibration technique, PARAS has achieved an RV accuracy of 1.3 m/s for bright, quiet, sun-like stars.
 Thorium-Argon lamp is used for calibration.
 New calibration techniques are also being explored by the project team.
 PARAS can detect planet in the habitable zone around M-type stars.